supermodel/supermodel/packages/file/README.md

-# fs
+# Superfile
-File Schema Loader library
+File Schema Loader library used by supermodel-cli and by superlib (dev dependency).